mhasanmeet/SQL-Basic/002-about-sql/001-about-sql.md

 * Composite Key
 Composite key is a key build with two column.

-## Common SQL Property Types
+## Common SQL Data types

-* INT - Integer Number
+* INT - Integer is a Numeric Data Types.
+INT have maximum values of 2147483647, so you can not put value more than this.
+Like 5502374473 is not accepted value for int and give us an error. for nid or phone better practice is to use String VARCHAR datatype.

-* DECIMAL(10,4) - Decimal Numbers.
+* DECIMAL(10,4) - Decimal is a Numeric Data Types.
 Here (10,4) means there may 10 total decimal numbers and 4 have after decimal numbers, like `1092827289.0000`

-* VARCHAR(5) -VARCHAR means variable character
+* VARCHAR(5) - VARCHAR is a String Data Types.
+VARCHAR means variable character, Here It (5) means it can store max 5 characters

+* BLOB - BLOB is a String Data Types.
+BLOB means Binary Large Object, Store Images or big objects

+* DATE - Date is a datetime data type.
+Date data type structure 'YYYY-MM-DD'

+* TIMESTAMP - TimeStamp is a datetime data type.
+It's structure is - 'YYYY-MM-DD HH:MM:SS'

+* TEXT - Text is a String Data Types.
+Text is for text, where we can store only text character.

+## SQL Data Rule Methods
+SQL Data Rule Method also called constrains.

+* NOT NULL
+* NULL
+* UNIQUE
+* DESC
+* ASC
+* CHECK
+* DEFAULT
+* AUTO_INCREMENT

 ------